Who We Are

 1970

-Under Roy Higgins’ artistic direction in the seventies, PWM took steps to becoming a producing theatre and purchased a building in Old Montréal.
-However, the tension between production and development became too great and the project was quickly dismantled.
+Under Roy Higgins’ artistic direction in the seventies, PWM took steps toward becoming a producing theatre and purchased a building in Old Montréal.
+However, the tension between production and development became too great and the project was dismantled.

 1975

-With a view to protecting the development process from production pressures, Bob White strengthened the organization’s focus on dramaturgy and development.
-Subsequent ADs Per Brask and Brian Richmond continued to build on this legacy and worked to expand the organization’s reach from coast to coast.
+With a stance of protecting the development process from production pressures, Bob White strengthened the organization’s focus on dramaturgy and development.
+Subsequent Artistic Directors Per Brask and Brian Richmond continued to build on this legacy and worked to expand the organization’s reach from coast to coast.

 1981

-Artistic Director Rina Fraticelli added translation to PWM’s programming, advancing our artistic practice and expanding PWM’s reach.
+Artistic Director Rina Fraticelli added translation to PWM’s programming, advancing the organization’s artistic practice and expanding PWM’s reach.

 1998

-As Artistic Director, Paula Danckert increased PWM’s artistic stability by introducing the permanent position of Dramaturg-in-Residence.
+Artistic Director Paula Danckert increased PWM’s artistic stability by introducing the permanent position of Dramaturg-in-Residence.
 In 2006, with support from Briony Glassco, she established the Glassco Translation Residency in Tadoussac.

 2007